en

 HOW CAN I CLAIM?

-The interested person must send the claim, one for each master course chosen, exclusively online to INPS through the dedicated service, in accordance with the procedures indicated in the competition notice.
-Competitions and classifications can be found in the Welfare, Assistance and Mutuality section.
+Candidates may apply exclusively online to INPS via the dedicated service, in accordance with the procedures set out in the competition announcement.
+Announcements and classifications can be found in the Welfare, Assistance and Mutuality (in Italian) section.

 Processing times of the measure